rossprogram/rossprogram.github.io/index.md

 The 2021 Ross Mathematics Program will be online, running from <br>
 &nbsp; Sunday **June 27** through Friday **August 6,** 2021

-During those six weeks, students will attend daily synchronous lectures on Number Theory, as well as sessions where campers meet in small groups to work on problem sets together, guided by a Ross counselor.

-The online Ross Number Theory course cannot be as deep and intensive as the in-person experience, but online participants will learn many mathematical ideas and through the Ross style of inquiry-based learning.
+During those six weeks, all students attend synchronous lectures on Number Theory.
+To solve time zone challenges, those lectures will be offered every weekday at 11 AM and again at 8 PM, Eastern Time.
+In addition, participants attend small-group meetings every day to discuss the problem sets.
+Each group is guided by a Ross counselor.

 The application window will open on Monday January 4, 2021.
 The Ross Admissions Committee will start making acceptance decisions in March.

 NOTE: Some of the information below refers to the in-person Ross Program.
-More detailed plans for the online program in 2021 will be decided later
+More detailed plans for the online program will be sent to accepted participants.

 # Introduction